miklevin/MikeLev.in/_posts/2022-08-05-how-to-share-an-ssh-key-with-linux-container-to-eliminate-passwords.md

 ---
 date: 2022-08-05
 title: How to Share an SSH Key with Linux Container to Eliminate Passwords
-permalink: /blog/how-to-share-an-ssh-key-with-linux-container-to-eliminate-passwords/
 headline: I Figured Out How to Eliminate Passwords from Linux Containers with SSH Keys
 description: I recently faced a challenge when trying to get code up to Github from a newly created Linux container.
 To solve this, I figured out a way to share my SSH keys from my host system to the container, eliminating the need for passwords.
 To help others, I created a video and shared the code on Github.
 Learn how to share SSH keys from a host system to a Linux container with my easy-to-follow guide.
 keywords: Linux, Container, SSH Key, Host System, Github, Password, Video, Code, Guide, Challenge, Developing
-categories: container, github, linux
+categories: linux, container, github
+permalink: /blog/how-to-share-an-ssh-key-with-linux-container-to-eliminate-passwords/
 layout: post
 ---

 Nut asks: exist this code on github?